drmuskangarg/MicroblogWCN/README.md

 The study of structure and dynamics of complex networks has gained attention and witnessed growth in recent years.
 There are existing works on the Word Co-occurrence Networks (WCN) for English and Chinese languages.
 We explore the network science properties to study the structure of WCN for microblogs.
 The key parameters for microblogs WCN are _scale-free property, small world feature, hierarchical organization, assortativity and spectral analysis_.

+# Observations

+1. The microblog WCN follows the **scale-free property**.
+2. This network contains the **small world feature** with relatively reduced path length and very high clustering coefficient than that of random networks.
+3. The microblog WCN is **disassortative** in nature which indicates that high degree nodes avoid connecting to high degree nodes.
+4. Hierarchical organization gives more acute observations for large dataset and we found that the network is **partially hierarchically organized**.